teg-lad/Natural-Language-Processing-Assignements---CA4023/Assignment1/part-two/README.md

 different text files if needed.
 Though the desired output is produced by running the script with no changes.

+To run the script with different training and test data this can be done on the commandline. python bigram.py *<training_filename>* *<test_filename>*.
+This will print each entry in the test file with the corresponding probability.
+Note that only bigrams that appear in the training data can be in the test set as this model contains no smoothing as mentioned in the assignment spec.

 Folder contents:

 + [Bigram model - Python file](bigram.py)